 You learn a language to speak it, right?

-Want to take your language skills to the next level?
+Want to take your language skills to the next level while you’re at home?

-Perfect your speaking skills by having “Conversations” with Busuu’s community of native speakers.
+Practise speaking by having “Conversations” with Busuu’s community of native speakers.

 Say you’re learning English.